elewandowski/wunderflats_test/README.md

 In order to test our main feature (can fields be updated succesfully), it's best to test that prerequisite steps can achieved successfully.
 If we don't do this, we risk getting false-positives (i.e. the test tries to update a field, but the field is not even visible or editable).
 This is why I have the `is displayed` and `can be changed` tests for each field.
 The `contains original expected content` test isn't technically a prerequisite, but, in a complete account page test suite, would be necessary - so here I'm simply future-proofing myself.

-This technique can also be described as 'being granular with your test design', as each test asserts one 'quality' of a feature.

 #### Making accurate assertions

 When designing tests, you need to be careful that your assertions are testing the correct value. e.g. In the `can be updated` test, I chose to refresh the page after submitting the form - using the `clickSubmitButtonAndRefresh()` method.
 Otherwise, the test would make an assumption that simply pressing the submit button makes a successful POST request.
-Refreshing the page and then checking the fields' content proves that the server has updated the field.
+Refreshing the page and then checking the fields' content proves that the server has updated the field and that the POST request was succesful.

 However, there is the possiblity that the page caches variables over refreshes, making this assertion inaccurate, but to investigate this thoroughly, I would need more time.